kyle-lt/otel-java-basic/README.md

 - [AppDynamics OpenTelemetry Ingestion Service API Key](#appdynamics-opentelemetry-ingestion-service-api-key)

 #### AppDynamics Controller Configuration
 This configuration is used by the AppD Hybrid Java Agent to connect to the AppD Controller of your choice.
+Replace all values in `<angle_brackets>` with the actual values per your AppDynamics backend.

-> __IMPORTANT:__ Make note of the value that you replace `<YOUR_INITIALS_HERE>` in the env var `APPDYNAMICS_AGENT_APPLICATION_NAME` - you'll use it again in the next step during the configuration of the `docker-compose.yml` file.
+> __IMPORTANT:__ The `<YOUR_INITIALS_HERE>` in the env var `APPDYNAMICS_AGENT_APPLICATION_NAME` is free-form, but ends up as part of the Application name in AppDynamics, so it should be meaningful.
+Also, make note of the value that you use for `<YOUR_INITIALS_HERE>`  - you'll use it again in the next step during the configuration of the `docker-compose.yml` file.

 ```env
 # AppD Agent